myspaghetti/macos-virtualbox/README.md

 The goal of the script is to allow for a very easy installation without any closed-source additions or extra bootloaders.

-Tested on Cygwin, should work on Linux distros.
+Tested on macOS High Sierra and Cygwin, should work on Linux distros.

 ## iCloud and iMessage connectivity